taeche/SoDoEx/wp-content/plugins/wp-store-locator/readme.txt

 4. The plugin settings

 == Changelog ==

+= 2.1.0, December 23, 2015 =
+* Added: You can now use the "category" attribute ( use the category slugs as values ) on the [wpsl_map] shortcode to show locations that belong to one or more categories.
+* Added: Support to load the marker images from a [different folder](https://wpstorelocator.co/document/use-custom-markers/).
+* Added: A [wpsl_marker_props](https://wpstorelocator.co/document/wpsl_marker_props) filter that enables you to change the default "anchor", "scaledSize" and "origin" for the [marker image](https://developers.google.com/maps/documentation/javascript/3.exp/reference#Icon).
+* Added: A [wpsl_geocode_components](https://wpstorelocator.co/document/wpsl_geocode_components) filter that enables you to restrict the returned geocode results by administrativeArea, country, locality, postalCode and route.
+* Added: A [wpsl_draggable](https://wpstorelocator.co/document/wpsl_draggable_map) filter that enables you to enable/disable the dragging of the map.
+* Added: Support for the upcoming add-ons.
+* Note: Read [this](https://wpstorelocator.co/version-2-1-released/#widget-support) if you're using a custom template!
+* Changed: If you need to geocode the full address ( new store ), and a value for 'state' is provided it's now included in the geocode request.
+* Changed: If the Geocode API returns a REQUEST_DENIED status, then the returned error message is shown explaining why it failed.
+* Fixed: In rare cases the SQL query returned duplicate locations with the same post id.
+To prevent this from happening the results are now by default grouped by post id.

 = 2.0.4, November 23, 2015 =
 * Fixed: HTML entity encoding issue in the marker tooltip, via [momo-fr](https://wordpress.org/support/profile/momo-fr) and [js-enigma](https://wordpress.org/support/profile/js-enigma).